 So, let’s go there!
 Click HERE to go to Siteground.
 Below you’ll be guided through the entire process so you won’t be struggling with what to do next.

 When you first get there, you will want to click on Hosting and WordPress Hosting.
 You will see three options, one of which is Startup.
 That plan runs $3.95 a month and that is the one you want.
 Click on Get Plan to start.

-Next type in the domain name you want to register.
-This was the name you came up with during yesterday’s lesson.
+Next type in the domain name you already purchased.
+This is the name you will call your blog.
 Type it in and hit enter.

 The next screens are your account information and payment options.
 Fill out the top sections as requested.
 One of the boxes you see is Hosting.
 You will want to select 12 months here.
 By doing this, you get a discounted monthly rate and they save the $14.95 set up fee.
 That means you will pay for an entire year’s worth of hosting today.

-Once you enter your payment information and hit enter, you’ve got your domain and hosting!
-WAHOO!!!
-That means you have a frame built at your address.
-Now, let’s add some walls!!
+Once you enter your payment information and hit enter, you’ve got your hosting!!
+That means you have a frame built!
+Now, let’s get the address working and then add some walls!